vukrosic/RAE-learn/ARTICLE.md

 Switching to RAEs isn't a simple drop-in replacement.
 Their rich, high-dimensional latent spaces create new problems for Diffusion Transformers, which were designed for the VAE's small, simple space.
 The paper identifies and solves three main issues:

-**1. Challenge: The DiT struggles with high-dimensional tokens.**
+**1. Challenge: A standard DiT struggles with RAE's high-dimensional tokens.**

+*   **Observation:** The authors first found that a standard DiT, which works well with low-dimensional VAE latents, fails to train properly on the high-dimensional latents from an RAE.
+A small DiT fails completely, and even a large one underperforms significantly.

+*   **Experiment (The "How"):** To understand why, they designed a simple test: can a DiT learn to perfectly reconstruct a *single* image encoded by RAE?
+    *   They found that the DiT could only succeed if its internal hidden dimension (its "width") was **greater than or equal to** the dimension of the RAE's output tokens (e.g., 768 for DINOv2-B).
+    *   If the DiT was too "narrow" (width < token dimension), it failed to reconstruct the image, no matter how "deep" they made the model (i.e., adding more layers didn't help).

+*   **Explanation (The "Why"):** The paper gives a theoretical reason for this width requirement.
+    *   The diffusion process works by adding noise.
+This noise spreads the data across the *entire* high-dimensional latent space.
+The data no longer lies on a simple, low-dimensional manifold.
+    *   A DiT with a narrow width acts as an information bottleneck.
+The input and output linear projections of its transformer blocks constrain the model to operate within a lower-dimensional subspace.
+    *   This architectural limitation makes it mathematically impossible for the narrow model to fully represent the data and reverse the noise, leading to high error and poor results.
+This is formalized in the paper's **Theorem 1**.

-*   **Finding:** The authors discovered that for a DiT to effectively model the data, its internal *width* (hidden dimension) must be **at least as large as the dimension of the RAE's tokens**.
-A model that is too "narrow" simply fails to learn.
+*   **Solution:** The straightforward solution is to ensure the DiT's width is scaled to be at least as large as the RAE's token dimension.
-*   **Solution:** Use DiT models that are wide enough to match the RAE's token dimension.

 **2. Challenge: Standard noise schedules are poorly suited for high dimensions.**
 *   **Finding:** The standard way noise is added during diffusion training was designed for low-dimensional latents.
 In a high-dimensional RAE space, the same amount of noise corrupts the information less, which impairs training.